Depreciation

 • Determinable Useful Life The property must have a determinable useful life and last more than one year.

-Economic depreciation refers to a decline in the value of an asset due to market conditions.
-For instance, the price of a stock may decrease, representing a depreciation in its value.
-However, because the stock’s use does not cause this decline, the Internal Revenue Service (IRS) does not allow the depreciation to be spread over a period of years.
-Instead, any loss in value can typically be claimed as a capital loss when the stock is sold.
+Economic depreciation refers to a decrease in the value of an asset resulting from market conditions.
+For example, if the price of a stock falls, it indicates a depreciation in its value.
+However, since the stock’s usage does not cause this decline, the Internal Revenue Service (IRS) does not permit the depreciation to be spread over several years.
+Instead, any loss in value is usually claimed as a capital loss when the stock is sold.

 Dig Deeper With These Free Lessons: